History Files

 Ancient Mesopotamia

-Situated to the immediate north of Sumer, the Akkadians were of Semitic origin.
-The people of Mari a little to the north were probably of the same stock.
-Their language is first attested in about 2800 BC, and it survived alongside Sumerian until about 1800 BC, when the latter died out from everyday use.
+The people of Mari a little farther to the north were probably of the same stock, although all Mesopotamians appear to have enjoyed a varied range of ancient origins, even the Sumerians themselves.
+Semitic languages in the region are first attested about 2800 BC, and these survived alongside Sumerian until about 1800 BC, when the latter finally died out of everyday use after two centuries of sharp decline.

 c.2440 BC